 Campo E. Fuenmayor ’69 died on March 22, 2001, in Barranquilla, Colombia.

-(The following was published by Second Wiki on March 22, 2001)
+(The following was provided by the Second Wiki on March 22, 2001)

 Campo Elías Romero Fuenmayor (Gamarra, Cesar, January 24, 1944 – Barranquilla, March 22, 2001) was a Colombian writer, journalist, art critic and teacher.